Graduate Certificate in Humanitarian Emergencies

 - The Carter Center

-- One advanced methods class
+- One course in approved advanced methods

 - Six credit hours in approved electives

-- Event or volunteer participation
+- Fifteen hours of volunteer participation

 Students are required to take the following core courses: